bitcraze/crazyflie-link-cpp/README.md

 # Crazyflie C++ Lib (and Link)

-This repo has two uses: First it is a "link" library meaning it could link c++ implementation of functions that work with the crazyflie drone with python, so that a programmer could use this library to write code in python that uses the functions written in here.
-The second reason is to be a library which you could include into your c++ project and run the functions in here to code yourself a program for the crazyflie.
+A library which you could include into your c++ project and run the functions in here to code yourself a program for the crazyflie.
+A c++ version of [crazyflie-lib-python](https://github.com/bitcraze/crazyflie-lib-python)

 ## Development